Placement Responsibilities

 1. When a child/NMD is replaced prior to the disposition hearing, complete another DCFS 5210 unless the Court has ordered otherwise.

-2. When an RP invokes the right to maintain the confidentiality of their address, assess for any compelling reason why visitation between the child/NMD and their parents should take place in the RFH prior to the disposition hearing.
+2. When an RP invokes the right to maintain the confidentiality of their address, assess for any compelling reason why family time between the child/NMD and their parents should take place in the RFH prior to the disposition hearing.

-1. If so, the child/NMD should be placed in a RFH in which the RP is willing to waive address confidentiality.
-An example of a compelling reason is the placement of a very young, medically fragile child for whom the Case Plan is family reunification and whose medical condition contraindicates transporting them to a neutral site for visits.
+1. If yes, the child/NMD should be placed in a RFH in which the RP is willing to waive address confidentiality.
+An example of a compelling reason is the placement of a very young, medically fragile child for whom the Case Plan is family reunification and whose medical condition contraindicates transporting them to a neutral site for planned family time.

-3. Send the original to the Court and file a copy in the legal folder on the left side.
+3. Send the original DCFS 5210 to the Court and file a copy in the legal folder on the left side.

 4. Provide a copy to the RP.